adeshsudhir/adeshsudhir/README.md

 # Hi, I'm Adesh 👋

-I'm an embedded systems engineer passionate about low-level programming, real-time systems, and firmware development using STM32 microcontrollers.
+I'm an embedded software engineer passionate about low-level programming, real-time systems, and firmware development using STM32 microcontrollers.

 ---